freenas/freenas-docs/userguide/jails.rst

 * :ref:`Using iocage`

+.. index:: Jail Configuration
 .. _Jail Configuration:

 Jail Configuration
 -------------------

 Jails and FreeBSD releases are stored in a dataset named :file:`iocage/`.
 If the pool or dataset to be used with :command:`iocage` does not already exist, create it in :ref:`Pools`.

 .. note:: The :literal:`iocage` dataset cannot be created on a :ref:`Share <Sharing>`.

-If there are no pools on the %brand% system yet, selecting :menuselection:`Jails` shows the screen in :numref:`Figure %s <initial_jail_config_fig>`.
+If there are no pools on the %brand% system yet, selecting :menuselection:`Jails` will prompt to create a pool as shown in :numref:`Figure %s <initial_jail_config_fig>`.
-This screen is only shown if the :literal:`iocage` dataset is not already installed in an existing pool.

 .. _initial_jail_config_fig: